 Now You’re Ready for Success!

-Now that you have the proper steps and information on how to set up an effective Daily Huddle, what are you waiting for?!
-Make sure to enforce the Daily Huddle as a priority for all the departments and players who impact the patient’s journey, start reviewing the schedule and catch those potential barriers to a successful and satisfying day in the OR.
+Now that you have the proper steps and information on how to set up an effective Collaborative Daily Review, what are you waiting for?!
+Make sure to enforce the Collaborative Daily Review as a priority for all the departments and players who impact the patient’s journey, start reviewing the schedule and catch those potential barriers to a successful and satisfying day in the OR.

 For more great tips on process improvement, be sure to subscribe to our blog: